- Lawnmaster 20VMWGT – The Only Tool Your Lawn Needs! - November 21, 2023

-Guar beans, also known as cluster bean and Cyamopsis tetragonoloba, are bean plants grown extensively in Northern India and Pakistan.
+Guar beans of the Fabaceae family, also known as cluster bean and Cyamopsis tetragonoloba, are bean plants grown extensively in Northern India and Pakistan.
 Its young legumes are an essential food source, while its mature beans are valuable commercial commodities.

 Many products we use daily include guar gum, a thickening agent derived from the dried and crushed endosperm from ripe beans.
 Guar gum is found in baking, ice cream production, and an essential oil excavation industry.